Beherith/Skeletor_S3O/README.md

 2. Register the script with blender 2.80+

-3. Go into object mode and select any part of the imported model
+3. Go into object mode and select the root piece (pelvis/base) of the model

-4. Press the "Correctly rotate S3O" button, OR rotate the model around 90 degrees, so that Z is up, make sure its feet are on the ground, and apply rotation to ALL pieces, and apply the translation to the base piece only!

 5. Press the "Create Skeleton" button